anirudhtulasi/RNAxDNA/README.md

 ## Contributing
-Please take a look at our [contributing](https://github.com/anirudhtulasi/RNAxDNA/blob/master/CONTRIBUTING.md) guidelines if you're interested in helping!
+Please take a look at our [contributing](https://github.com/anirudhtulasi/RNAxDNA/blob/master/Contributing.md) guidelines if you're interested in helping!
 #### Working on
 - Visualisation of the DNA/RNA
--
+- CLI Interface
--
+- GUI Interface